 This was shockingly common.
-A significant amount of investment went into IT because you owned the servers yourself.
+A significant investment went into IT because you owned the servers yourself.

 Then, the ‘best supply chain software’ suite was born

-In the late 2000s, M&A activity spurred a shift to ‘best-in-platform / best-in-brand’ supply chain software.
-Firms replaced cobbled together tech stacks with Oracle, Microsoft, Blue Yonder, or mega suites that promised to do everything.
+In the late 2000s, M&A activity spurred a shift to ‘best-in-platform / best-in-brand’ monolithic supply chain suites.
+Firms replaced cobbled-together tech stacks with Oracle, Microsoft, Blue Yonder, or mega suites that promised to do everything.

 While it may not be the best, there was a guarantee that it all harmonized, and you only had one provider.
-You paid for consistency over innovation, and you got what you paid for.
+You paid for consistency over innovation.
+You got what you paid for.

-This model made sense from an IT perspective.
+Back then, this model made sense from an IT perspective.
 You could reduce the need for specialized staff for each solution.
-You could consolidate the number of deployed servers, and slow down technical debt.
+You could consolidate the number of deployed servers and slow down technical debt.

 On-demand, open ecosystem SaaS emerged